Pharnext: Findings on Symptoms Burden of Charcot-Marie-Tooth Disease Type 1A From the 'Real-World' Digital Lifestyle Study, CMT&Me, to be Presented at the ICNMD 2022

-Findings on Symptoms Burden of Charcot-Marie-Tooth Disease Type 1A From the 'Real-World' Digital Lifestyle Study, CMT&Me, to be Presented at the International Congress on Neuromuscular Disease 2022

-PARIS, France, June 28th, 2022, 8:30am CET - Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces that findings on symptoms burden of Charcot-Marie-Tooth Disease Type 1A (CMT1A) from the 'Real-World' Digital Lifestyle Study, CMT&Me, will be presented in three poster presentations at the upcoming International Congress on Neuromuscular Disease (ICNMD) 2022.
+PARIS, FRANCE / ACCESSWIRE / June 28, 2022 / Pharnext SA (FR0011191287 - ALPHA) (the "Company"), an advanced late-clinical stage biopharmaceutical company developing novel therapeutics for neurodegenerative diseases with high unmet medical need, today announces that findings on symptoms burden of Charcot-Marie-Tooth Disease Type 1A (CMT1A) from the 'Real-World' Digital Lifestyle Study, CMT&Me, will be presented in three poster presentations at the upcoming International Congress on Neuromuscular Disease (ICNMD) 2022.
 The conference is taking place on July 5-9, 2022, in-person at Square-Brussels Convention Centre, in Brussels, Belgium.

 Dr Youcef Boutalbi, Medical Affairs Director at Pharnext, will present these three posters from CMT&Me, registered in Topic Group 03 - Hereditary Peripheral Neuropathies during the Lunch & ePoster Session I on Wednesday, July 6 between 12:45 PM - 2:15 PM CET.